-1. RN with a bachelor's degree in another field, 2.
-Completion of NUR 303, Nurse as Professional, and

-3. Completion of MAT 308, Inferential Statistics, or transfer equivalency

-4. GPA of 3.5 or higher
+- 1. RN with a bachelor's degree in another field, - 2.
+Completion of NUR 303, Nurse as Professional, and - 3.
+Completion of MAT 308, Inferential Statistics, or transfer equivalency - 4.
+GPA of 3.5 or higher

-The BSN to MSN accelerated option intent form is located in the BSN Student Handbook and in the BSN Student program site.
-Upon submission of the BSN to MSN accelerated option intent form, students will be contacted by the Assistant Program Chair to review the appropriate course sequencing, advisement, and preparation for graduate coursework.
+The BSN to MSN Dual Credit Advantage / Accelerated Option intent form is located in the BSN Student Handbook and in the BSN Student program site.
+Upon submission of the BSN to MSN Dual Credit Advantage / Accelerated Option intent form, students will be contacted by a program specific faculty member to review the appropriate course sequencing, advisement, and preparation for graduate coursework.
 The accelerated course selection depends upon the selected graduate major.